CreativeCodingLab/FathomGPT/server/README.md

 ```

 ### Test
-Obtain the `.env` file containing the secret API keys and save it in the same directory
+Add the OpenAI key to the `.env` file.
+It could be found in the Jupiter notebook that was shared

 Run:
 ```